canjs/canjs/docs/can-guides/experiment/chat/chat.md

 Update the `JavaScript` tab to:

  - Add a `page` property that will be updated when the browser’s URL changes.
- - Prevent the `message` property from becoming part of the URL changes.
+ - Prevent the `message` property from becoming part of the URL changes by using `serialize: false`.
  - Connect changes in the url to changes in the `appVM` with [can-route.data].
  - Create a pretty routing rule so if the url looks like `"#!chat"`, the `page` property of `appVM` will be set to `chat` with [can-route].
 If there is nothing in the hash, `page`